UbuntuKylin/pi/doc/manual-build.md

 ## Install UKUI desktop environment

-We can get the whole lists of packages that include in Ubuntu Kylin from [UbuntuKylin seeds](https://people.canonical.com/~ubuntu-archive/seeds/ubuntukylin.focal/desktop).
+We can get the whole lists of packages that include in Ubuntu Kylin from [UbuntuKylin seeds].
 Install the entire Ubuntu Kylin suite, not just UKUI.

 ```bash
 apt-get install avahi-autoipd network-manager-gnome network-manager-pptp-gnome libproxy1-plugin-gsettings \